Acoustics and Planning

 What is ProPG?

 Professional Practice Guidance: Planning & Noise (Pro PG) was produced by the Institute of Acoustics (IoA), the Chartered Institute of Environmental Health and the Association of Noise Consultants.
-The document provides practitioners with guidance on the approach to the management of noise within the English planning system.
+The document provides practitioners with guidance on managing noise within the English planning system.

 The guide is available in three documents: